Forecast-it/handbook/why-we-are-here.md

 We believe our modern platform uniquely correlates task and resource management with project financials, enabling optimal company-wide decision making – all in one place.

-We believe that our AI-powered, always-learning and always-improving platform guides individuals, teams and companies to a state of best practices – with actionable insights that only powerful computing can deliver.
+We believe that our AI-native, always-learning and always-improving platform guides individuals, teams and companies to a state of best practices – with actionable insights that only powerful computing can deliver.

 ## Sections
 * [You, as a Forecaster](you-as-a-forecaster.md)